hh-programming-2/programming-2/README.md

 ### Week 8: Advanced and applied topics

-At the end of the course, we will deepen and apply previous topics, exploring concepts such as concurrency and recursion.
+At the end of the course, we will deepen and apply previous topics, exploring concepts such as concurrency and recursion. **This week's materials are optional and won't be included in the final exam**.

-#### Recommended materials
+#### ⭐ Bonus: Further reading

 - [Virtual Threads (dev.java)](https://dev.java/learn/new-features/virtual-threads/)
 - [Lesson: Concurrency (docs.oracle.com)](https://docs.oracle.com/javase/tutorial/essential/concurrency/)